MBTITheorist

 INTJ in Relationships

-In romantic and close relationships, individuals who identify as INTJ tend to approach partnership with the same strategic intentionality they bring to other domains of life.
+In romantic and close relationships, individuals who identify as INTJ approach partnership with the same strategic intentionality they bring to other domains of life.
 According to Myers and Myers (1995), INTJs typically seek depth over breadth in their relationships, preferring a small number of highly meaningful connections to a wide social network.
 They often report valuing intellectual compatibility and mutual respect for autonomy as foundational qualities in a partner.
-Keirsey (1998) notes that Rational types in general, and INTJs in particular, tend to express affection through competence and reliability rather than through effusive emotional displays—a communication style that can sometimes be misinterpreted by partners who expect more overt demonstrations of warmth.
+Keirsey (1998) notes that Rational types in general, and INTJs in particular, express affection through competence and reliability rather than through effusive emotional displays, a communication style that sometimes be misinterpreted by partners who expect more overt demonstrations of warmth.

 For INTJs seeking to strengthen their relational connections, the literature suggests cultivating greater comfort with expressing feelings directly and making space for relational experiences that are not goal-oriented.
 Myers et al. (2003) note that type awareness in relationships can reduce friction by helping both partners recognize that differences in communication style reflect cognitive preferences, not deficits in caring.